|About DHS||Aging||Partners & Providers||Children||Disabilities||Economic Supports||Health Care||Publications||Licensing|

 Child Support – Contacts

-The state Child Support Enforcement Division supervises the child support program.
-County child support offices administer it by working with parents to establish and enforce support orders.
+The state child support office at DHSoperates the payment center, Minnesota Child Support Online website and the Payment Line.
+County child support offices work directly with parents to establish and enforce support orders.

 County Child Support Offices

-If you have an open child support case in Minnesota, contact your county child support officer with questions about your case.
+If you have an open case and cannot get the information you need from Minnesota Child Support Online or the automated Payment Line, contact your county child support office.
 Case work is done by the counties.
-They have the physical files and are in the best position to help you.
+Your county worker has your file and is in the best position to help you.

-If your caseworker does not resolve your questions or problems, try to resolve your concern through the county (for example, the supervisor or director).
-If you are still having problems with your case, you can contact the state office.
+If your worker does not resolve your questions or problems, ask to talk to a supervisor at the county.
+If you are still have problems with your case, you contact the state office.

 Minnesota Department of Human Services